-Dollar hovers near 10-month lows; central banks eyed
+FOREX-Dollar hovers near 10-month lows; central banks eyed

 Morgan Stanley strategists note that positioning in the U.S. dollar is the most bearish since April 2009, suggesting that it may be ripe for a reversal.

-Reporting by Saikat Chatterjee; Editing by Andrew Heavens
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Saikat Chatterjee; Editing by Andrew Heavens)